tomislavmedak/tomislavmedak.github.io/en/ubu_monoskop/index.md

 position is presently being made evident by the third big flood – after those unleashed by movable type printing and the social context of industrial book production – that is unfolding with the transition of the book into the digital realm.
-Both the historic mode of the institutional regulation of access and the historic form of epistemic classification are swept up in this transformation.
+Both the historical mode of the institutional regulation of access and the historical form of epistemic classification are swept up in this transformation.
 While the internet has made possible a radically expanded access to digitized culture and knowledge, the vested interests of cultural industries reliant on